jackieqvo/DH110-JVO/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+# Bridging Generations: The Intersection of Digital Instruction and Tentative Questions #
+## Assignment 08: Project Portfolio & Documentation ##
+__Digital Humanities 110 | Jacqueline "Jackie" Vo__

+## Introduction ##

+What is the project about?
+The motivation of the project and possible contribution.

+## Design Statement ##

+What is the issue and Why do you think it is important to resolve that issue by your project?

+## Competitor Analysis ##

+Summary and link to the heuristics and usability testing of the *existing* product(s) - or the *original* website you evaluated.
+Assignment 1&2.

+## User Research ##

+Summary and link to your assignment folder.
+Contextual inquiry and Assignment 03.

+## UX Storytelling ##

+[persona+scenario, assignment04]
+Summary and link to your assignment folder

+## Wireframe and Graphic Design Element Variation

+[assignment05 + part of 06]

+## Low-fidelity Prototype ##
+(wireflow, assignment06)
+Summary and link to the sketches (may contains the multiple versions and evaluation history)

+## High-fidelity Prototype ## (functional/interactive prototype, assignment07)

+Summary statement and link to or an embedded prototype

+## Optional Evaluation and Revision History ##

+Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

+## Pitch video ##

+[update the video after recording your presentation]

+## Conclusion ##

+What you learned throughout the process.

 `markdown`
 Syntax highlighted code block

-2) Introduction + brief information about the project.
-3) Clear design statement <br>
-4) What is the issue and why do you think it is important to resolve that issues by your project? <br>
-5) Competitor Analysis [Assignment 1 and 2] <br>
-Summary and link to heristics and usability testing.
-5) User research.
-Contextual Inquiry, Assignment 4.
-6) UX storytelling.
-Personal scenario, Assignment 5.
-7) Wireframe and graphic design element variation.
-Assignment 6 and 7.
-8) Low-fidelity prototype.
-Wireflow in Assignment 6.
-9) High fidelity prototype.
-10) Optional evaluation and revision history.
-Cognitive walkthrough, impression test, accessibility audit, usability testing, summary and link to notes.
-11) Pitch video.
-12) Conclusion: What did you learn?

 - Bulleted
 - List